 Queuing Delay :

 Queuing delay is the time a job waits in a queue until it can be executed.
 It depends on congestion.
-It the time difference between when packet arrived Destination and when the packet data was processed or executed.
+It is the time difference between when the packet arrived Destination and when the packet data was processed or executed.
 It may be caused by mainly three reasons i.e. originating switches, intermediate switches or call receiver servicing switches.

 Average Queuing delay = (N-1)L/(2*R) where N = no. of packets L=size of packet R=bandwidth